جستاری فقهی حقوقی در مبانی و حدود مسئولیت تولیدکنندگان ابزارهای اینترنت اشیاء

 ∴ Results & Discussion ∴

-The research demonstrates that relying solely on the principle of "It’laf" (causing loss) in Islamic jurisprudence is insufficient to establish the liability of IoT device manufacturers.
+The research demonstrates that relying solely on the principle of destruction "It’laf" (causing loss) in Islamic jurisprudence is insufficient to establish the liability of IoT device manufacturers.
 This is primarily because there is often no direct causal link between the manufacturer's actions and the damage incurred by the consumer.
 The complexity of IoT devices and the multifaceted nature of potential harms necessitate a more robust legal foundation.
 Therefore, the study explores a plurality of legal theories—including risk, negligence, product safety assurance, and strict liability—that collectively affirm the civil liability of manufacturers.

 The application of these theories acknowledges that IoT devices introduce unique challenges due to their technical intricacies and the rapid pace of technological advancement.
 For instance, the theory of negligence highlights the manufacturer's duty to exercise reasonable care in the design and production of devices.
 However, given the evolving nature of IoT technology, what constitutes "reasonable care" may change over time, requiring continuous adaptation of legal standards.